 The tax administration asks you to file a tax return every year.
 The information you provide on your tax return is used to determine what income and property tax you must pay.
 Not everyone has to pay income tax.
 It is also possible that you may be reimbursed if you have enough expenses to deduct.

 You can only get a refund if you file a tax return.
 You can create them yourself.
 If you would like to make this easier for yourself, there are various tax programs available.
 Some of these programs are chargeable.
 You must pay attention to whether the respective program is recognized in your canton.
-To get as much back from the federal government as possible and avoid mistakes, you can also hire a tax professional to handle your tax return.
+To get as much as possible back from the federal government and avoid mistakes, you can also commission a tax advisor with your tax return.
 This costs some money, but is usually worth it anyway due to a higher tax refund.

 Where is the tax return filed?

 Every year, the cantonal tax administration asks you to submit your tax return.
 You also file your tax return with the tax administration that asked you to file.
 You can submit the tax documents by mail, but also as an online tax return.

 The overarching body for taxes in Switzerland is the Federal Tax Administration (FTA).
 It is headquartered in Bern and supervised by the Federal Department of Finance (FDF).
 Various taxes and duties are levied by the FTA, including.